Diangassagou

 Diangassagou (also spelled Diemessogou; locally pronounced Jèmè-sùgû:) is a village and seat of the commune of Timniri in the Cercle of Bandiagara of the Mopti Region of southern-central Mali.

-Dianggassagou consists of a compact village cluster located on a plateau.
-An old iron ore quarry is located in the vicinity of Dianggassagou.
-Tomo Kan is spoken in the village of Dianggassagou.
+Diangassagou consists of a compact village cluster located on a plateau.
+An old iron ore quarry is located in the vicinity of Diangassagou.
+Tomo Kan is spoken in the village of Diangassagou.
 Local surnames are Minta, Sanafo, Toulema, and Pamatek.